Flamenco: Antiflamencoism in the "Generation of '98"

-The flamenca opera
+Flamenca opera

 Between 1920 and 1955, flamenco shows began to be held in bullrings and theaters, under the name "flamenco opera".
 This denomination was an economic strategy of the promoters, since opera only paid 3% while variety shows paid 10%.
 At this time, flamenco shows spread throughout Spain and the main cities of the world.
 The great social and commercial success achieved by flamenco at this time eliminated some of the oldest and most sober styles from the stage, in favor of lighter airs, such as cantiñas, los cantes de ida y vuelta and fandangos, of which many personal versions were created.
 The purist critics attacked this lightness of the cantes, as well as the use of falsete and the gaitero style.

-In the line of purism, the poet Federico García Lorca and the composer Manuel de Falla had the idea of concurso de cante jondo en Granada en 1922.
+In the line of purism, the poet Federico García Lorca and the composer Manuel de Falla had the idea of concurso de cante jondo in Granada in 1922.
 Both artists conceived of flamenco as folklore, not as a scenic artistic genre; for this reason, they were concerned, since they believed that the massive triumph of flamenco would end its purest and deepest roots.
 To remedy this, they organized a cante jondo contest in which only amateurs could participate and in which festive cantes (such as cantiñas) were excluded, which Falla and Lorca did not consider jondos, but flamencos.
 The jury was chaired by Antonio Chacón, who at that time was the leading figure in cante.
 The winners were "El Tenazas", a retired professional cantaor from Morón de la Frontera, and Manuel Ortega, an eight-year-old boy from Seville who would go down in flamenco history as Manolo Caracol.
 The contest turned out to be a failure due to the scant echo it had and because Lorca and Falla did not know how to understand the professional character that flamenco already had at that time, striving in vain to seek a purity that never existed in an art that was characterized by mixture and the personal innovation of its creators.
 Apart from this failure, with the Generation of '27, whose most eminent members were Andalusians and therefore knew the genre first-hand, the recognition of flamenco by intellectuals began.